uptonking/note4yaoo/lib-draw-tldraw-community.md

 - I would look at lexicals plugin system for inspiration.
 Very well thought out!
 Let’s you register handlers with priority (so that plugin order doesn’t matter)

 - In playwright, you can call `test.extend` with fixtures to return a new “test” object you can use those fixtures in.
 I love that pattern, since it means the test objects are immutable; no worry about the command being loaded as a side effect somewhere, just use the correct editor
+  - Yeah interface declarations like this are the ONLY way to mutate a type in Typescript.
+Basic function composition tends to be simpler.

 - Rich-Harris explored autogenerating types for SvelteKit packages and end up at declarations.
 Do with that what you will.